Categories

 Through trial and error, winners have learned an inner confidence that allows them to navigate the terrain without losing themselves.
 No matter how messy it gets.

-So here’s my ask to you: next time life throws you a curveball (and it will), try treating it like a case study.
+So here’s my ask to you: next time life throws you a curveball (because you know it will), treat it like a case study.
+Map the facts, write out the timeline, and label the emotions.
+Let the patterns emerge.

 Aneta Kosinska is a Polish – Canadian, MSc + CEMS MIM alumni.
 With management consulting, analytics and startup/entrepreneurial experience, she aspires to contribute to the knowledge sharing economy.